 Located in a rural farm area of Illinois 62249, with a larger new 7 cage kennel, and 8 cage kennel for our happy dogs.
 They roam daily around our home, their yard, and spend a lot of time with us.

-Have 5 growing Cane Corsos, one Sire Titan, new male pup Max, three Dam's: Gracie, Alexa (Russian), and Athena.
+Have 7 growing Cane Corsos, three Sire's: Titan, Max, and new male pup Caesar, four Dam's: Gracie, Alexa (Russian), Athena, and new female pup Sophia.
 They each have their own special personalities, all of them are very obedient and gentle with children.
 Excellent guard dogs for families.

 The Cane Corso pronounced kah-neh kor-so from Italian cane and "corso" meaning "course", is a large Italian breed of dog highly valued in Italy as a companion and guard dog.

 Scientific name: Canis lupus familiaris